-- The Kalamazoo RESA Head Start Program provides comprehensive services to children between the ages of 3-5 and their families.
-All Head Start classrooms operate from September to June.
-A school year calendar, including dates that school is closed, will be provided. - Half-day classrooms for 3-year-olds provide 3.5-hour class sessions in the morning and afternoon, Monday -Thursday. - Full-day classrooms for 3-year-olds provide 6-hour sessions, Monday Friday. - Some full-day classrooms for 4-year-olds provide 7-hour class sessions, Monday Thursday. - Some full-day classrooms for 4-year-olds provide 6-hour class sessions, Monday - Friday.
+- The Kalamazoo RESA Head Start Program provides comprehensive services to children between the ages of 3-5 and their families. - Half-day classrooms for 3-year-olds provide 3.5-hour class sessions in the morning and afternoon, Monday Thursday, and operate September to June. - Full-day classrooms for 3-year-olds provide 6.25-hour sessions, Monday - Friday, and operate from August to June. - Some full-day classrooms for 4-year-olds provide 7-hour class sessions, Monday - Thursday, and operate September to June. - Some full-day classrooms for 4-year-olds provide 6.25-hour class sessions, Monday - Friday, and operate from August to June.